Gaseous detection device: General implementations

 An example of the GDD operating at low voltage is shown with four images of the same field of view of a polished mineral containing aluminum, iron, silicon and some unknown surface impurities.
 The anode electrode is a single thin wire placed on the side and below the specimen surface, several mm away from it.
 Image (a) shows predominantly SE contrast at low pressure, whilst (b) shows BSE material contrast at higher pressure.
 Image (c) shows cathodoluminescence (CL) from the specimen surface by use of water vapor (which does not scintillate), whilst (d) shows additional photon signal by changing the gas to air which scintillates by signal electrons originating from the specimen.
 The latter appears to be a mixture of CL with SE, but it may also contain additional information from the surface contaminant charging to a varying degree with gas pressure.

 The GDD at high voltage has clear advantages over the low voltage mode, but the latter may be used easily with special applications such as at very high pressures where the BSE produce a high ionization gain from their own high energy, or in cases when the electric field requires shaping to purposeful ends.
 In general, the detector should be designed to operate at both high and low bias levels including variable negative (electron retarding) bias with important contrast generation.

 Further improvements have been envisaged, such as the use of special electrode materials, gas composition and shaping the trajectory of detection electrons by special electric and magnetic fields (page 91).

 Further developments

-The above described principles have been further impemented in ESEM with detection of secondary and backscattered electrons for 3D imaging with multi-detector method by Slowko et al. Fitzek et al. have rectified some drawbacks of an available commercial ESEM by optimizing the pressure limiting system and the secondary electron detection resulting in high-quality imaging.
+The above described principles have been further implemented in ESEM with detection of secondary and backscattered electrons for 3D imaging with multi-detector method by Slowko et al. Fitzek et al. have rectified some drawbacks of an available commercial ESEM by optimizing the pressure limiting system and the secondary electron detection resulting in high-quality imaging.

 Commercial implementations

-The first commercial implementation of the GDD was carried out by ElectroScan Corporation employing the acronym ESD for “environmental secondary detector”, which was followed by an improved version termed “gaseous secondary electron detector” (GSED).
+The first commercial implementation of the GDD was carried out by ElectroScan Corporation employing the acronym ESD for "environmental secondary detector", which was followed by an improved version termed "gaseous secondary electron detector" (GSED).
 The use of the magnetic field of the objective lens of the microscope has been incorporated in another commercial patent.
 LEO company (now Carl Zeiss SMT) has used the scintillation mode and the ionization (needle) mode of the GDD on its environmental SEMs at low and also extended pressure range.